Filipe Pinto: Ídolos

-He won the final against competition from the finalist and eventual runner-up Diana Piedade.
+He won the final against Diana Piedade.
 In addition to a record contract, he won a 6-month scholarship to study music at London College of Music.
 In March 2010, Ídolos also released the compilation album Ídolos Os Melhores Momentos that included Pinto's interpretation of "Ouvi Dizer".

 After Ídolos

 After the finals, he took part in a tour with the rest of the finalists.
 He also took part in a series of festivals in 2011 including Super Bock Super Rock and Festival Sudoeste.
 After his win, he completed his education with a degree in Forestry from University of Trás-os-Montes and Alto Douro.

 His debut commercial single was "Insónia" followed by his debut studio album Cerne on Farol Records in 2012.